basarevych/freebsdport/README.md

     choices: [ configured, present, latest, reinstalled, absent ]
     required: false
     default: null
   options:
     description:
       - Space separated list of all the port's options you wish to define.
         Each item is in the form of OPTION_NAME=state, where state is either C(on) or C(off), e.g. options="FOO=on BAR=on BAZ=off".
-      - If this parameter is specified, options not listed will be reset to the port's default values.
+      - If this parameter is specified, options not listed will be reset to port's default values.
 Use parameters C(enable), C(disable) or C(reset) instead if you only want to modify some specific options without resetting all the others.